Connect with us

 In a complicated, noisy biological system, it is thus expected that most quantum effects will rapidly disappear, washed out in what the physicist Erwin Schrödinger called the “warm, wet environment of the cell.”
 To most physicists, the fact that the living world operates at elevated temperatures and in complex environments implies that biology can be adequately and fully described by classical physics: no funky barrier crossing, no being in multiple locations simultaneously.

 Chemists, however, have for a long time begged to differ.
 Research on basic chemical reactions at room temperature unambiguously shows that processes occurring within biomolecules like proteins and genetic material are the result of quantum effects.
 Importantly, such nanoscopic, short-lived quantum effects are consistent with driving some macroscopic physiological processes that biologists have measured in living cells and organisms.
-Research suggests that quantum effects influence biological functions, regulating enzyme activity, sensing magnetic fields, cell metabolism and electron transport in biomolecules.
+Research suggests that quantum effects influence biological functions, including regulating enzyme activity, sensing magnetic fields, cell metabolism and electron transport in biomolecules.

 How to study quantum biology

-The tantalizing possibility that subtle quantum effects can tweak biological processes both an exciting frontier and a challenge to scientists.
+The tantalizing possibility that subtle quantum effects can tweak biological processes presents both an exciting frontier and a challenge to scientists.
 Studying quantum mechanical effects in biology requires tools that can measure the short time scales, small length scales and subtle differences in quantum states that give rise to physiological changes – all integrated within a traditional wet lab environment.

 In my work, I build instruments to study and control the quantum properties of small things like electrons.
 In the same way that electrons have mass and charge, they also have a quantum property called spin.
 Spin defines how the electrons interact with a magnetic field, in the same way that charge defines how electrons interact with an electric field.
 The quantum experiments I have been building since graduate school, and now in my own lab, aim to apply tailored magnetic fields to change the spins of particular electrons.